kphillpotts/CloudStudio/README.md

 ## Step 2/3: Install software

+First, you should check and apply Windows Updates in the VM.

 Software installation is based on a [PowerShell script](CloudStudioInstallscript.ps1) using Chocolatey package manager and by running other installers silently.

 * Login to the VM using an RDP session (Azure Bastion, see above)